tuna-f1sh/cyme/README.md

 ## Requirements

-* Linux/Windows and pre-compiled targets require [libusb 1.0.0](https://libusb.info): `brew install libusb`, `sudo apt install libusb-1.0-0-dev` or one's package manager of choice.

 For pre-compiled binaries, see the [releases](https://github.com/tuna-f1sh/cyme/releases).
+Pre-compiled builds use native profiling backends.

 From crates.io with a Rust tool-chain installed: `cargo install cyme --git https://github.com/tuna-f1sh/cyme` (from GitHub as crates.io pinned at the moment).
 To do it from within a local clone: `cargo install --path .`.

-If wishing to use only macOS `system_profiler` and not obtain more verbose information, remove the 'libusb' feature with `cargo install --no-default-features cyme`

 ### Package Managers